 Pursuant to the Purchase Agreement, we have also agreed to enter into a registration rights agreement with Total at the closing of the issuance and sale of our common stock to Total under the Purchase Agreement.
-Pursuant to the registration rights agreement, we will be obligated to, at our expense, (1) within 60 days after the issuance and sale of shares of our common stock to Total under the Purchase Agreement, file one or more registration statements with the SEC to cover the resale of such shares, (2) use our commercially reasonable efforts to cause all such registration statements to be declared effective within 90 days after the initial filing thereof with the SEC, (3) use our commercially reasonable efforts to maintain the effectiveness of such registration statements until all such shares are sold or may be sold without restriction under Rule 144 under the Securities Act, and (4) with a view to making available to the holders of such shares the benefits of Rule 144, make and keep available adequate current public information, as defined in Rule 144, and timely file with the SEC all required reports and other documents, until all such shares are sold or may be sold without restriction under Rule 144.
-If such registration statements are not filed or declared effective as described above or any such effective registration statements subsequently become unavailable for more than 30 days in any 12-month period while they are required to maintained as effective, then we would be required to pay liquidated damages to Total equal to 0.75% of the aggregate purchase price for the shares remaining eligible for such registration rights each wear).
+Pursuant to the registration rights agreement, we will be obligated to, at our expense, (1) within 60 days after the issuance and sale of shares of our common stock to Total under the Purchase Agreement, file one or more registration statements with the SEC to cover the resale of such shares, (2) use our commercially reasonable efforts to cause all such registration statements to be declared effective within 90 days after the initial filing thereof with the SEC, (3) use our commercially reasonable efforts to maintain the effectiveness of such registration statements until all such shares are sold or may be sold without restriction under Rule 144 under the Securities Act, and (4) with a view to making available to the holders of such shares the benefits of Rule 144, make and keep available adequate current public information, as defined in Rule 144, and timely file with the SEC all required reports and other documents, until all such shares are sold or may be sold without restriction statements subsequently become unavailable for more than 30 days in any 12-month period while they are required to maintained as effective, then we would be required to pay liquidated damages to Total equal to 0.75% of the aggregate purchase price for the shares remaining eligible for such registration rights each month for each such failure (up to a maximum of 4.0% of the aggregate purchase price for the shares remaining eligible for such registration rights each year).

 The offer and sale of the shares issuable to Total under the Purchase Agreement have not been registered under the Securities Act or any state or foreign securities laws, and may not be offered or sold absent such registration or an exemption from such registration requirements.
-These shares are being offered and sold in reliance on an exemption from registration afforded by Section 4(a)(2) of the Securities Act, Regulation S under the Securities Act and Rule 506 of Regulation D under the Securities Act, primarily based on the following facts: (1) Total has represented to us that it is an accredited investor within the meaning of Rule 501 of Regulation D or a qualified institutional buyer within the meaning of Rule 144A, in each case under the Securities Act, and that it is not a U.S. person within the meaning of Rule 902 of Regulation S under the Securities Act; (2) Total has represented to us that it is acquiring the shares for its own account for investment only and with no present intention of distributing any of them or any arrangement or understanding with any other person regarding the distribution thereof, except in compliance with certain transfer restrictions set forth in the Purchase Agreement; (3) Total has represented to us that it is knowledgeable, sophisticated and experienced in making, and is qualified to make, decisions with respect to investments in securities presenting an investment decision like that involved in the purchase of the shares; (4) we used no advertising or general solicitation in connection with the offer and sale of the shares to Total; and (5) the shares that are issued to Total will be issued as restricted securities.
+These shares are being offered and sold in reliance on an exemption from registration afforded by Section 4(a)(2) of the Securities Act, Regulation S under the Securities Act and Rule 506 of Regulation D under the Securities Act, primarily based on the following facts: (1) Total has represented to us that it is an accredited investor within the meaning of Rule 501 of Regulation D or a qualified institutional buyer within the meaning of Rule 144A, in each case under the Securities Act, and that it is not a U.S. person within the meaning of Rule 902 of Regulation S under the Securities Act; (2) Total has represented to us that it is acquiring the shares for its own account for investment only and with no present intention of distributing any of them or any arrangement or understanding with any other person regarding the distribution thereof, except in compliance with certain transfer restrictions set forth in the Purchase Agreement; (3) Total has represented to us that it is not a us that it is knowledgeable, sophisticated and experienced in making, and is qualified to make, decisions with respect to investments in securities presenting an investment decision like that involved in the purchase of the shares; (4) we used no advertising or general solicitation in connection with the offer and sale of the shares to Total; and (5) the shares that are issued to Total will be issued as restricted securities.
 This description of the Total Private Placement is neither an offer to sell nor a solicitation of an offer to buy any of our securities.